GPA Employment Opportunities

 ESSENTIAL DUTIES & RESPONSIBILITIES include but are not limited to the following:

-● Coordinates the 7-12 athletic program in collaboration with principals and coaches to ascertain programmatic needs on an annual basis, as well as prior to each season to ensure consistency of program.
+● Coordinates the 7-12 athletic program in collaboration with principals and coaches to ascertain programmatic needs on an annual basis, as well as prior to each season to ensure consistency of the program.

 ● Initiates the recruitment and selection of coaches and makes employment recommendations to the Principal.